phanerka/link-stash/General doc navigation.md

 Navigation on Lediting folder: [[Lediting/Navigation|here]]
 Navigation on Coding folder: [[Coding/Navigation|here]]

+If you're new and want to learn how to make/add X, in general I'd advise to:
+- (if you're completely new to modding) head to "Getting started" page and only then, check other guides
+- check the *top guide / video tutorial*, *read / watch it from start to end* to get acknowledged with basics, and only *then* read the rest of page to see how you can change things yourself.
+I don't know your way of thinking, but otherwise you might feel confused and overwhelmed with all definitions and parameters!

 ### Tags
 For convenient looking for information
 helpful RW-related plugins, apps and websites: `#utils`